robertohuertasm/prime-product-pallet/README.md

 # Prime Product Pallet

-The purpose of this repo was to build a custom Substrate pallet which would help users to solve a particular problem.
+Custom Substrate pallet which would help users to solve a particular problem.
 ## The problem

 With the equation